 Then again, you might live in an area where products such as these aren’t as easily available.
-If this is the situation you find yourself in, then you always have the option of buying cooking sake online.
+If this is the situation you find yourself in, then you always have the option of buying it online.

 A number of online retailers stock and sell it.
 Furthermore, you are more than likely to find that online retailers have a much larger selection to choose from.
-Such variety can cause confusion, especially with beginners which is why we have reviewed two of the best bottles of cooking sake.
+Such variety can cause confusion, especially with beginners which is why we have reviewed two of the best bottles.
 Scroll further down for the list.